 If your student organization is planning an event or travel, the information below will help navigate you through the process.

 To ensure the event or program gets approved, follow these steps:

-All events are to happen either in person with a 10 person or less capacity or virtually, and please use the Student Organization Manual for guidance.
+All events are to happen virtually, and please use this link for resources.